BBC Symphony Orchestra: 1960s to 1980s

 There were no potboilers, but also, I'm afraid, no world-ranking soloists either."

 John Pritchard was principal conductor from 1982 to 1989.
 In The Times, Paul Griffiths wrote:

 "Sir John's seven-year period with the orchestra has been marked by growing orchestral confidence and many memorable performances."
 Principal guest conductors in the 1970s and 1980s included Sir Charles Mackerras (1977–1979), Michael Gielen (1978–1981), Günter Wand, Mark Elder (1982–1985) and Péter Eötvös (1985–1988).

 1990s and 21st century

 Pritchard's successor was Andrew Davis, beginning in 1989.
 He held the post until 2000, the longest-serving chief conductor since Boult.
 He was at the helm for what John Allison in The Times called "the valuable Barbican weekends that each January investigate another major but not fully understood 20th-century composer."
 Noting that modern music was central to the work of Davis and the orchestra, Allison added that under Davis the orchestra took part in "once-in-a-lifetime projects such as Anthony Payne's completion of Elgar's Third Symphony."
-Upon Davis' departure, the orchestra appointed him its first conductor laureate.
+Upon Davis's departure, the orchestra appointed him its first conductor laureate.